OsamuTakahashi/bolt/Readme.md

 ## Limitations

 * Alias is currently not supported in INSERT/UPDATE query
-* Array expression is currently not supported in INSERT/UPDATE query
+* Bytes and Struct types are currently not supported in INSERT/UPDATE query
 * Only few functions are usable in INSERT/UPDATE query

 There is no such a limitation in SELECT and subquery.